imroc/req-website/content/en/docs/tutorial/retry.md

 ## Client Level

-Similarly, you can set retry at the client level, which could be overridden at the request level:
+Similarly, you can set retry at the client level, which could be overridden at the client level:

 ```go
 client.